convisoappsec/conviso-docs/docs/tools/conviso-sbom/conviso-sbom.md

 - **CycloneDX**: Lightweight format for application security and risk management.
 Supports XML and JSON formats.
 - **SPDX**: Focuses on license compliance and component tracking.
 Supports multiple formats like JSON, YAML, and RDF/XML.
-- **SWID**: ISO standard for identifying software assets installed on systems.
-Uses XML.
+- **SWID**: An ISO-standardized format primarily used for identifying and managing software assets installed on systems.
+Leverages XML for data structuring and interchange.
-- **VEX**: Focuses on vulnerability exploitability data within SBOMs, helping prioritize vulnerabilities.
+- **VEX**: A specification within CycloneDX for representing vulnerability exploitability data, aiding in prioritizing and understanding the potential impact of vulnerabilities.
+This enables more informed security decisions.
+VEX information can be embedded within an existing CycloneDX BOM or presented as a standalone VEX BOM.

 ### Common SBOM Elements:
 - **Component Name**: The name of the software or library.